Point-of-Care · TBI Detection

 The conditions for adoption have never been stronger.

-• FDA precedent established via the predicate TBI clearance.
+• FDA precedent demonstrated for TBI clearance.

 • Growing awareness of mTBI and brain health across sport and society.